Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Radiometric equation for a phase-space-pixel

-Figure \ref{starlink} shows data for the Starlink-2256 pass captured by a single William Optics telescope (1.2$^{\circ}$ FOV ) on 10/18/2022.
-The images were captured at 200 fps and the object was located ahead of time using Stellarium.
+Figure \ref{starlink} shows data for a Starlink-2256 pass captured by a single 250mm focal length, 51mm diameter aperture William Optics telescope (1.2$^{\circ}$ FOV ) on 10/18/2022.
+The images were captured at a framerate of 200 fps and the object was located ahead of time using the planetarium software, Stellarium.
 A single-pixel-detection based tracking algorithm was developed to find the $(i,j)$ path.
 The signal was integrated along this path.
-The cumulative SNR grows proportional to $\sqrt{N}$ as predicted.
-The image on the right is an average of all the frames throughout the 3 s pass and the Starlink track is distinguishable as the diagonal line.
+The cumulative SNR increases proportional to $\sqrt{N}$ as predicted.
+The image on the right is an average of all the frames throughout the 3s pass and the Starlink track is distinguishable as the diagonal line.